 The role of HR and human capital in organizations today is one of strategic value and change agent in which HR members participate in developing the strategic direction for the organization.
 Emphasis in this course is placed on the way in which the global economy, technology, and business activities such as joint ventures and mergers and acquisitions impact the allocation and deployment of human resources including recruitment and selection, employee training and development, performance management, and career development.
 Other topics include developing HR strategy, measuring HR outcomes, applying Human Resource Information Systems (HRIS), exploring the role of HR in downsizing and mergers and acquisitions, examining the role of HR in the global environment, and examining HR challenges relating to applications of information technology.
 This is the capstone course for the HRM advanced certificate.

 This course provides knowledge and competency-based framework related to Information Technology (IT) strategic planning, implementation and management.
 The curriculum is designed for general and technology managers as well as business leaders involved in strategic planning, designing, and implementing IT projects.
 The focus of the course is on the role of Information Systems and, particularly, integrating Information Technology components in the modern organization, and how IT leaders design and implement IT-dependent strategic initiatives.
 The course learning activities focus on the impact of IT on operating business models and how IT strategy should be aligned with the business strategy and decision-making practices; the impact of IT architecture to the organizational Socio-Technical System, and the importance of designing and building reliable and secure operational enterprise systems; the significance of IT leadership and the importance of fostering key IT capability and linking IT to business metrics.
-Prerequisite MGMT-6165 may be waived with permission.
+Prerequisites: MGMT 6165 and MGMT 6030, may be waived with permission.

 Students will examine marketing issues in the larger context of the strategic planning process and apply marketing principles to a variety of situations relevant to nonprofit and government agencies.
 Students will consider ethical issues of strategic value and social responsibilities of marketing professionals.